 Jump to:Page Content

-This interest is often applied to such diverse areas as international political economy, political development, political and economic institutions, institutional transition and reform, environmental resource policies, and social policy.
+Students and faculty in the PEG program share an intellectual interest in the impact of politics on economic processes and outcomes, and the reciprocal influence of economic conditions on political life.
+It covers such diverse areas as international economic relations, political development, political and economic institutions, institutional transition and reform, economic performance, environmental resource policies, and social policy.

 The program offers two different tracks: one in economics and on in political science.
 The two tracks have somewhat different emphases, but both offer ample opportunities for students to tailor courses to their individual needs.